bitfireAT/davx5-manual/introduction.rst

 When this authentication method is used, your user name (usually your email address) and password will be sent to the server with every request.

 If possible, it's recommended to use an **app password** instead of your account password.
+Services often require/allow app passwords as a fallback when two-factor authentication (2FA) is activated.

 An app password is a server-generated random password that is only intended for a specific client and that can be used as a password substitute.
 By using a separate app password for each app — like DAVx⁵ — you can keep